What Talent Wants: Transparency in the Workplace, Ownership, Growth, and Collaboration

 The desire among companies to remain lean along with the uncertainty of what may transpire each week within an emerging business has given rise to the full-stack operator.
 People with a diverse skill-set (and, again, intellectual curiosity) will quickly form opinions on how the company outside of their specific role is being run and will want to make a contribution.

 Your first inclination may be to look at this as a meddlesome distraction full of meetings that start 10 minutes late and end with no actionable next steps.
 In fact, it can be just the opposite if executed properly.
 No matter how great tools like Slack or Trello are at keeping everyone in touch and on the same page, they haven’t (yet) replaced the impact a well thought out discussion can can have on the direction of your business.
-We saw this first hand when we had the opportunity to get everyone in the same room for an extended period of time during our offsite in Copenhagen last month.

 These discussions make it easier to get to the bottom of what work is most important for everyone at your company to be focusing on each day.
 That is why, even when it becomes more and more difficult to bring everyone together physically, things like show-and-tells, scheduled team catchups, and 1:1’s can be so impactful for a business that moves quickly.